Province of Novara

-The province of Novara (provincia di Novara) is a province in the Piedmont region of Italy.
+The Province of Novara (provincia di Novara, Provincia ëd Noara) is a province in the region of Piedmont in northern Italy.
 Its capital is the city of Novara.
+It has a population of 365,930 in an area of 1340.28 km2 across its 87 municipalities.

 In 1992, the new province of Verbano-Cusio-Ossola was created through the fusion of three geographical areas which had previously been part of the province of Novara.